Lauriat/funct/README.md

-# Funct
+# funct.Array

-A functional mutable sequence inheriting from Python's built-in list.
+Array is a functional mutable sequence inheriting from Python's built-in list.
 Array provides 100+ higher-order methods and more functionality to the built-in list, making operations on sequences simpler and one-liners neater, with no third party packages required.